 In fact, when some of the first meat from Mundarlo was processed through the Provenir butchery, the marbling of the meat was so remarkable that a bidding war broke out amongst the Founders for first taste!

 Restoring the landscape with cattle.

-This last point is not a well known fact to consumers or the general public.
-Cattle can be part of a regenerative farming practice, rather than being seen only as a contributor to emissions and degradation.
+This last point is not a well-known fact to consumers or the general public.
+Cattle can be part of regenerative farming practice, rather than being seen only as a contributor to emissions and degradation.